dagi3d/paperclip-facecrop/README.md

 Installation:
 -------------
-- Install the gem

-          `gem install paperclip-facecrop'`

-- Add to `Gemfile`
+- Add to your application `Gemfile`

           gem 'paperclip-facecrop'